 Days 6 & 7: Cruising Lake Kariba / Matusadona National Park

-Along the way, we'll explore Matusadona National Park, with the chance to disembark for a land safari.
-Bordered by the Sanyati and Ume Rivers, the park's 540 square miles of untouched terrain is home to numerous animal species.
-We'll hope to see elephant, Cape buffalo, impala, waterbuck, side-striped jackals and possibly lion.
-Though the cats are elusive, the park harbors two prides of lion—about 40 in all—and they are adept hunters, even killing crocodile on occasion.
-We're sure to see lots of birds, with frequent sightings of Egyptian goose, maribou stork, saddle-billed stork, goliath heron, African skimmer and the coveted African fish eagle.
+Along the way, we'll explore Matusadona National Park, disembarking for a land safari.
+Bordered by the Sanyati and Ume rivers, the park's 540 square miles of untouched terrain is home to numerous animal species.
+We hope to see elephant, Cape buffalo, impala, waterbuck, side-striped jackals and possibly lion.
+Though the cats are elusive, the park harbors two lion prides—about 40 in all—and they are adept hunters, even killing crocodile on occasion.
+We're sure to see lots of birds, with frequent sightings of Egyptian goose, marabou stork, saddle-billed stork, Goliath heron, African skimmer and the coveted African fish eagle.
 Some of the park's wildlife may be descendants of the more than 6,000 animals rescued during Operation Noah, after the dam was completed in 1959.
 As the water level rose, many creatures struggled to survive, moving to higher ground that would eventually be submerged.
 A team of intrepid rangers moved large mammals, big cats, impala and more to safety in Matusadona, transporting many on wooden rafts.

-After each full day of discovery, return to the Zimbabwean Dream to watch the sun set blood-red over the water, dine on gourmet cuisine including freshly caught bream and tilapia from the lake, and head to the sundeck after dark to watch the sky sparkling with stars.
+After each full day of discovery, return to our romantic riverboat to watch the sun set blood-red over the water, dine on gourmet cuisine including freshly caught bream and tilapia from the lake, and head to the sundeck after dark to watch the sky sparkling with stars.